Winthrop Sargent Gilman: Biography

 Before the Civil War, Gilman moved to New York City and entered the family banking business.
 Gilman, Son & Co. in New York often acted in conjunction with the interests of the influential Brown family of Providence, Rhode Island, founders of Brown University.
 Subsequently, John Nicholas Brown and the Gilman Land Company, an offshoot of the Gilman family banking business, were involved in the development of the Gilman Block in Sioux City, Iowa, as well as other real estate properties.

 Marriage and family

 In 1835, Gilman married Abia Swift (née Lippincott), daughter of Rev. Thomas Lippincott and his wife of Alton, Illinois.
-They had nine surviving children together, five sons, including Arthur (1837-1909), Winthrop S., Jr. (1839–1923), Theodore (1841–1930), and Benjamin Ives Gilman (1852-1933); and four daughters.
+They had nine surviving children together, five sons, including Arthur (1837-1909), Winthrop S., Jr. (1839–1923), Theodore (1841–1930), and Benjamin Ives Gilman (1852-1933); and four daughters, including Alice Ives Gilman (1848-1927).

 Gilman had an abiding interest in science.
 After he moved to the New York area, he built a private observatory at his family home known as 'Fern Lodge' at the Palisades, New York.
 There he frequently observed meteors.